 The accessories included in your purchase include a carrying duffel bag, 2 folding foam mesh seats, repair kit and owner’s manual.

-Although this kayak does have a few shortcomings you cannot deny its obvious popularity, good looks and awesome features.
+Although Advanced Elements Inflatable Kayak does have a few shortcomings, you cannot deny its obvious popularity, good looks and awesome features.

-It is a nice, easy ride and has the huge advantage of being able to convert it to either solo or tandem.
+It is a nice, easy ride and has the huge advantage of conversion to solo or tandem.

 You also have the option to add splash decks for extra protection.
 This kayak performs fantastically and is well worth the price tag.